Who wins the Victor Wembanyama vs. Anthony Davis matchup in tonight's game?

 Victor Wembanyama & the Spurs

-- The Spurs have a -264 scoring differential, falling short by 12 points per game.
-They're putting up 109.4 points per game, 25th in the league, and are giving up 121.4 per contest to rank 27th in the NBA.
+- The Spurs have a -267 scoring differential, falling short by 11.6 points per game.
+They're putting up 109.8 points per game, 25th in the league, and are allowing 121.4 per outing to rank 27th in the NBA.

-- San Antonio ranks 21st in the NBA at 43.1 rebounds per game.
-That's three fewer than the 46.1 its opponents average.
+- San Antonio comes up short in the rebound battle by an average of 2.9 boards.
+It collects 43.2 rebounds per game (21st in league) compared to its opponents' 46.1.

-- San Antonio has had more turnovers than its opponents this season, committing 16 per game (28th in NBA) while forcing 13.5 (16th in league).
+- San Antonio has lost the turnover battle on average this season, committing 16 per game (28th in NBA) while forcing 13.6 (16th in league).

 Watch the NBA on Max with the B/R Sports Add-On